boazbk/tcs/lec_05_infinite.md

-## Limitations of regular expressions
+## Limitations of regular expressions and the pumping lemma

-The fact that functions computed by regular expressions always halt is one of the reasons why they are so useful.
-When you make a regular expression search, you are guaranteed that it will terminate with a result.
+The efficiency of regular expression matching makes them very useful.
-This is why operating systems and text editors often restrict their search interface to regular expressions and don't allow searching by specifying an arbitrary function.
+This is the reason why operating systems and text editors often restrict their search interface to regular expressions and don't allow searching by specifying an arbitrary function.
-But this always-halting property comes at a cost.
+But this efficiency comes at a cost.
-Regular expressions cannot compute every function that is computable by Turing machines.
+As we have seen, regular expressions cannot compute every function.
 In fact there are some very simple (and useful!) functions that they cannot compute.
 Here is one example: